-- The sustainability-related risks and opportunities that could reasonably be expected to affect the entity's prospects. - Current and anticipated effects of risks and opportunities faced by the reporting entity (for the reporting period and over the short, medium, and long term) on the entity's: - business model and value chain - business strategy, decision-making (including any transition plan) - financial position, financial performance and cash flows - Climate resilience of its strategy and business model to both transition and physical risks.
+- The sustainability-related risks and opportunities that could reasonably be expected to affect the Entity's prospects. - Current and anticipated effects of risks and opportunities faced by the reporting entity (for the reporting period and over the short, medium, and long term) on the entity's: - Climate resilience of strategy and business model to both transition and physical risks.

-Assessing Climate Resilience
+6.3.1 Assessing Climate Resilience